-- Bexacat should not be initiated in cats with: - Anorexia, dehydration, or lethargy at the time of diagnosis of diabetes mellitus, as it may indicate the presence of other concurrent disease and increase the risk of diabetic ketoacidosis. - An fPL level > 5.3 mcg/L, diagnostic imaging consistent with pancreatitis, a history of pancreatitis, or current clinical signs suggestive of pancreatitis. - Laboratory values consistent with diabetic ketoacidosis, including elevated urine or serum ketones, and metabolic acidosis (high anion gap, or decreased bicarbonate, pH, or partial pressure carbon dioxide [PaCO2] levels). - A BHBA > 37 mg/dL, or if BHBA is > 25 mg/dL and the cat has a history of renal disease or metabolic acidosis. - Persistent plasma bexagliflozin concentrations and reduced clearance of Bexacat.
-Persistent plasma bexagilflozin concentrations and reduced clearance of Bexacat, represented as the presence of plasma half-lives in excess of 24 hours, may result in prolonged clinical effects such as glucosuria and/or euglycemia despite discontinuation of Bexacat in some cats with hepatic disease and/or reduced renal function, including cats with clinically undetectable disease at the time of Bexacat initiation.
+- Bexacat should not be initiated in cats with: - Anorexia, dehydration, or lethargy at the time of diagnosis of diabetes mellitus, as it may indicate the presence of other concurrent disease and increase the risk of diabetic ketoacidosis. - An fPL level > 5.3 mcg/L, diagnostic imaging consistent with pancreatitis, a history of pancreatitis, or current clinical signs suggestive of pancreatitis.
+Laboratory values consistent with diabetic ketoacidosis, including elevated urine or 0 - serum ketones, and metabolic acidosis (high anion gap, indicang obtained binarbonate, pH, or partial pressure carbon dioxide [PaCO2] levels). - or partial pressure carbon dioxide [PaCU2] levels).
+A BHBA > 37 mg/dL, or if BHBA is > 25 mg/dL and the cat has a history of renal disease or metabolic acidosis.
+Persistent plasma bexagliflozin concentrations and reduced clearance of Bexacat, represented as the presence of plasma half-lives in excess of 24 hours, may result in prolonged clinical effects such as glucosuria and/or euglycemia despite discontinuation of Bexacat in some cats with hepatic disease and/or reduced renal function, including cats with adjustment of bexacat hepatic disease of the presence of plasma half-lives in excess of 24 hours, may result in prolonged clinical effects such as glucosuria and/or reduced renal function, including cats with adjustment of bexacat hepatic hepatic hepatic disease at the presence of plasma half-lives in excess the presence of plasma half-lives in excess of 24 hours, may result in prolonged clinical effects such as glucosuria and/or reduced renal function, including cats with adjustment of bexacat in some cats with hepatic disease at hepatic hepatic disease and/or reduced renal function. with clinically undetectable disease at the time of Bexacat initiation.
 Reduced clearance of Bexacat may contribute to persistent glucosuria, resulting in an osmotic diuresis and dehydration that requires appropriate hydration support.
-These cats may require hepatiellization, which may be pertacted for segurate such as diabetic ketoexideric hospitalization, which may be protracted, for sequalae such as diabetic ketoacidosis, euglycemic diabetic ketoacidosis, or hepatic lipidosis. - Cats should be screened for urinary tract infections and treated, if indicated, when initiating Bexacat.
+These cats may require hospitalization, which may be protracted, for sequalae such as diabetic ketoacidosis euglycemic diabetic ketoacidosis, or hepatic lipidosis. - Cats should be screened for urinary tract infections and treated, if indicated, when initiating Bexacat.
 Treatment with Bexacat may increase the risk for urinary tract infections (see Adverse Reactions).
 Cats treated with Bexacat should be monitored for urinary tract infections and treated promptly.
 Consider discontinuation of Bexacat in cats with recurrent urinary tract infections. - Bexacat may cause increased serum calcium concentrations.
-Bexacat should be discontinued in cats with persistent increases in serum total calcium or ionized calcium because of increased risk of forming calcium containing uroliths (see Adverse Reactions).
-Long term use of Bexacat may increase the risk of urothelial carcinoma (see - Adverse Reactions), - Keep Bexacat in a secure location out of reach of dogs, cats, and other animals to prevent accidental ingestion or overdose.
+Bexacat should be discontinued in cats with persistent increases in serum total calcium or ionized calcium because of increased risk of forming calcium containing uroliths (see Adverse Reactions). - Long term use of Bexacat may increase the risk of urothelial carcinoma (see - Adverse Reactions).
+Keep Bexacat in a secure location out of reach of dogs, cats, and other animals to prevent accidental ingestion or overdose.